 “When I decide to do something, I do it and that’s it!
 You know, when my doctor informed me of my very high blood pressure and that I was at risk of diabetes, I knew I would change that,” my dad said gravely.
 “I was determined!
 I started cutting out all salt and sugar from my diet and ate only organic vegetables and lean protein.
 No red meat!
 And you know what?
 The next time I went to see my doctor and he checked my blood pressure, well, you know what?
 It had dropped a lot and my blood sugar level was down.
 I’m always determined to do whatever I decide I want to change and you can do the same!” my dad exclaimed.

 My dad was always promoting the power of optimism and determination and really more so, the power of his optimism and determination.
 So there it was.
 Just like that, with some determination and a better outlook, I could eliminate the mental degeneration and poor quality of life I was suffering from.
-With just some good old fashioned gumption and strong kick in the pants my pain and suffering would flutter away.
+With just some good old-fashioned gumption and strong kick in the pants my pain and suffering would flutter away.
 Good to know.
-Hey, thanks dad!
+Hey, thanks mom and dad!

 They meant well.
 And perhaps it was just a generational disconnect.
 I mean mental illness was something very different when my parents were growing up and OCD wasn’t even a thing.
 However, people my own age couldn’t be as impervious to the complexity of mental ailments and certainly were more attuned to the distress of those who incurred severe mental malfunctions.